DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

     appropriate body, but did not pass or fail -- this is when they are released)

--   No of terms (this must be a whole number, and this is given when the ECT is released)
+-   Number of terms (this must be a whole number, and this is given when the ECT is released)

 -   Induction programme type (FIP/CIP/DIY)